matt9527-marist/MyObsidianNotes/Machine Learning/010 Support Vector Machines.md

 2) Softening the margin (Error Tolerance)
 3) Duality

-Huge problem: What happens when we have the
+Huge problem: What happens when we have a situation that is NOT *linearly separable*?